Overview

 RPC client

 The RPC client communicates with the node through a defined set of gRPC methods.
-The provided client works both in std
+The provided client works both in std and wasm environments.

 Currently, these include: